 The following vitamins and minerals provide comprehensive support:

-Magnesium, niacin and vitamins B6 e B12 reduce tiredness and fatigue and contribute to the normal functioning of the nervous and psychological systems.
+Magnesium, niacin and vitamins B6 B12 reduce tiredness and fatigue and contribute to the normal functioning of the nervous and psychological systems.

 Vitamin B2 (riboflavin) helps the absorption of iron, to reduce tiredness and fatigue and contributes to the normal functioning of the nervous system.

-La vitamina B1 (thiamine) contributes to the normal functioning of the nervous and psychological systems.
+Vitamin B1 (thiamine) contributes to the normal functioning of the nervous and psychological systems.

-In Mind The Gum® brings these components together to provide a practical and effective weapon against mental fatigue, allowing you to face the day’s challenges as effectively as possible.
+In MIND THE GUM® brings these components together to provide a practical and effective weapon against mental fatigue, allowing you to face the day’s challenges as effectively as possible.

-Mind The Gum®is an innovative nutritional supplement in a chewing gum, containing 15 active components capable of supporting your concentration levels and mental focus through even the toughest of days.
+MIND THE GUM® is an innovative nutritional supplement in a chewing gum, containing 15 active components capable of supporting your concentration levels and mental focus through even the toughest of days.